Skip to main content

 A thank-you letter to decline a job offer works best when it is clear before it is warm.
 The common mistake is trying so hard to be polite that the decision becomes vague.

-Thank the employer, state the refusal plainly, give only the reason you are comfortable sharing, and close respectfully.
-A short, controlled message protects the relationship better than a long explanation.
+Thank the employer, state your refusal clearly, give only the reason you are comfortable sharing, and close respectfully.
+A short, measured message protects the relationship better than a long explanation.